project-zot/project-zot.github.io/docs/admin-guide/admin-configuration.md

 ### Storage options

-With `zot`, you have the option to store your registry image files either in local filesystem storage or in cloud storage, such as an Amazon Simple Storage Service (S3) bucket.
+With zot, you have the option to store your registry image files either in local filesystem storage or in cloud storage, such as an Amazon Simple Storage Service (S3) bucket.

 ### Configuring local storage

-Local filesystem storage for `zot` is configured with the `storage` attribute in the configuration file, as shown in the following example.
+Local filesystem storage for zot is configured with the `storage` attribute in the configuration file, as shown in the following example.